Bogomir Korsov

 Bogomir Bogomirovich Korsov, (also known as Gotfrid Gotfridovich Korsov, real name Gottfried Göring) (3 March 1843 in St Petersburg – 1920 in Tbilisi) was a Russian baritone opera singer.

 Korsov studied first at St. Petersburg College and then architecture at the Academy of Fine Arts, graduating in 1864.
 He studied singing in St. Petersburg with Luigi Piccioli and then in Milan with Giovanni Corsi (hence his stage surname).
 He made his debut at the Turin Theatre.

 In 1869 he was accepted at the Imperial Opera in St Petersburg.
 During the same period, he sang periodically at the Bolshoi Theatre in Moscow, and moved on to perform there regularly in 1882.
 Korsov left the opera stage in 1905.

-Korsov's wife was a famous singer (contralto) Kroutikova, Alexandra Pavlovna.
+Korsov's wife was a famous singer (contralto) Kroutikova, Alexandra Pavlovna and his daughter Lucette Korsoff was a coloratura soprano based in France and Belgium.